realmagicgreen/magicgreen-jekyll/_posts/2018-05-08-paper-towels.md

 1 ton of paper towels consumes 17 trees, pollutes 75.708.236 liters of water.

-Solution are there.
+Solutions exist.
 For the simple household think washable fabric towels.

 If you are running an hotel or a restaurant, think electric hand driers.
-Lets do our part to save the environment.
+Let's do our part to save the environment.